toda-lab/pygplib/README.rst

 ``Pygplib`` (Python First-Order Graph Property Library) is a Python module for constructing, manipulating, and encoding graph properties expressible with first-order logic of graphs.

-``Pygplib`` serves as a prototyping tool to tackle with various graph related applications.
+It serves as a prototyping tool to tackle with various graph related applications.
 It provides access to state-of-the-art satisfiability technologies without advanced knowledge.
 Basic steps to follow are :

 - Express a graph property of interest as a first-order formula.
-- Encode it and a graph structure into CNF, a canonical normal form for propositional formulas, with  ``pygplib``.
+- Set a graph structure, and encode a first-order formula into CNF, a canonical normal form for propositional formulas.
 - Apply satisfiability tools to the CNF to compute satisfying assignments.
-- Decode the result into the assignment to first-order variables with ``pygplib``.
+- Decode the result into the assignment to first-order variables.

 Note: the current version remains in an experimental stage.